SupeRuier/awesome-active-learning/subfields/deep_AL.md

 Contrastive Loss:
 - [Improving Robustness and Efficiency in Active Learning with Contrastive Loss [2021, Arxiv]](https://arxiv.org/pdf/2109.06873.pdf): Select instances least similar to the labeled ones with the same class.
+- Highly Efficient Representation and Active Learning Framework and Its Application to Imbalanced Medical Image Classification [2021, NeurIPS]: Self-supervised representation learning with a multi-class GP classifier.

 Both self and semi-supervised imparted:
 - Self-supervised Semi-supervised Learning for Data Labeling and Quality Evaluation [2021, Arxiv]: Use random selection with BYOL and Label Propagation.